soulwing/cas-extension/README.md

 </jboss-web>
 ```

-Note that the *cas* security domain was created in an earlier configuration
-step.
-If you have created more than one security domain for CAS, specify the
-appropriate domain name here.
+Note that the *cas* security domain specified here was created in an earlier configuration step.
+If you have created more than one security domain for CAS, specify the appropriate domain name here.